 Think of a divorced client you are currently treating.
 As I reread the five emotional losses, assess which losses are the strongest in that client, and whether playing this track during your next session might act as a springboard for added insights.
 The five emotional losses a divorced client may experience after infidelity are the loss of the sense of specialness, the loss of self-respect, the loss of the feeling of control, the loss of a sense of order, and the loss of a sense of purpose.

 On the next track, we will discuss the "Hanging Judge" syndrome in divorced or separated clients and its components, self-hatred, injustice, and a lack of compassion for oneself.

 Question 8: What are five emotional losses experienced by the divorced client following infidelity?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.